Cathedral of Tomorrow: Cathedral Tower

-Legacy

-After Humbard moved his ministry to Florida in the 1980s, the Cathedral of Tomorrow remained in operation as a local church, with services conducted by local pastors who had increasingly fewer ties with the Humbard family.
-As a result, attendances began to dwindle.
-However, Humbard would continue to guest-speak on occasion.
+The Cathedral of Tomorrow remained in operation as a local church, with services conducted by local pastors who had increasingly fewer ties with the Humbard family.
+Attendances dwindled, although Humbard guest-spoke on occasion.

-In 1994, the Cathedral was sold to the Reverend Ernest Angley's ministry, and was rededicated as Grace Cathedral, the name of Angley's previous house of worship.
-It's adjacent to an office complex that contains a diorama museum called The Life Of Christ which was a lifelong sculpture work by artist Paul Cunningham, and a very popular family style restaurant called the Cathedral Buffet.
+In 1994, the Cathedral was sold to minister Ernest Angley, who renamed it Grace Cathedral after his previous church.
+The office complex next door contains a museum containing The Life Of Christ, a diorama by artist Paul Cunningham; and a popular family-style restaurant, the Cathedral Buffet.

-Angley also purchased the Cathedral of Tomorrow's television studio facilities in the mid-1980s, which are used to produce his own television programs and house the offices of WBNX-TV, the Cathedral Buffet restaurant as well as other leased office space.
+About a decade earlier, Angley had purchased the Cathedral of Tomorrow's television studio facilities, which are used to produce his own television programs and house the offices of WBNX-TV, the Cathedral Buffet restaurant, and other leased office space.

-In 1999 and in 2017, the United States Department of Labor filed suit against the Cathedral Buffet, both of which were filed due to the restaurant not properly paying their employees.
-In the 2017 lawsuit, it was argued by Angley that the employees were actually "volunteers", and that they had prices that were so cheap that they could not stay in business unless they didn't pay them.
+The Cathedral Buffet was sued for violating Fair Labor Standards Act by the United States Department of Labor in 1999 and in 2017.
+During the latter lawsuit, Angley argued that his employees were actually "volunteers", and that the restaurant's prices were so low that it could not afford to pay them.
 The court found him guilty in both instances and fined him $37,000 and $388,000 respectively in damages and wages.
-Since the 2017 lawsuit, the Cathedral Buffet has been closed.
-In April 2018, the 6th Circuit Court of Appeals reversed the lower court's decision finding there was no violation of the Fair Labor Standards Act (FLSA).
-The appeals court found the volunteers had no expectation of compensation.
+In April 2017, Angley closed the Cathedral Buffet.
+In April 2018, the 6th Circuit Court of Appeals reversed the lower court's decision, concluding there was no violation of the because the volunteers had no expectation of compensation.